NutCr4cker12/Deuces.DotNet/README.md

 ---
 ## Installation
-This package is distributed via [Nuget](https://www.nuget.org/) and can be downloaded via Nuget Packet Manager or running `dotnet add Deuces.DotNet`
+This package is distributed via [Nuget](https://www.nuget.org/packages/Deuces.DotNet) and can be downloaded via Nuget Packet Manager or running
+`dotnet add package Deuces.DotNet`

 ---
 ## Usage